A 8-inch birthday cake with a variety of sugar decorationsA 8-inch birthday cake with a variety of sugar decorations

 Another factor that can affect the amount of sugar needed for a cake recipe is the type of flour used.
 Different types of flour have different levels of sweetness, and some may require more sugar to balance out the flavor.
 Additionally, the altitude and humidity of the environment can also impact the amount of sugar needed, as they can affect the texture and moisture of the cake.
 It’s important to consider all of these factors when adjusting the amount of sugar in a cake recipe to ensure the perfect balance of sweetness and flavor.

-See also How much butterscotch chips are needed for an 8-inch birthday cake?
+See also How much heavy cream is needed for a 10-inch birthday cake?

 Tips for reducing or substituting sugar in a cake recipe